KarthickRajanKR/Slop-Chat/README.md

 ![slop chat](https://github.com/user-attachments/assets/75e17c36-3cfb-439e-9e51-3ffb7addf9e5)

-I created this project to interact with my local LLM models which are in my pc, either locally on the same machine or remotely over a private virtual network.
+I created this project to interact with my local LLM models which runs in my pc, either locally on the same machine or remotely over a private virtual network.